Chart Color Schemes

 Chisholm is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Chisholm's population is estimated at around 5,255 as of Feb 2026.
-This reflects a decrease of 13 people (0.2%) since the 2021 Census, which reported a population of 5,268 people.
-The change is inferred from the resident population of 5,221 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 15 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,695 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-While Chisholm experienced a 0.2% decline since census, the SA3 area achieved 0.1% growth, highlighting divergent population trends.
-Population growth for the area was primarily driven by natural growth that contributed approximately 66.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, as of May 2026 the estimated population of Chisholm (ACT) is around 5,282.
+This reflects an increase of 14 people since the 2021 Census, which reported a population of 5,268 people.
+The change is inferred from AreaSearch's estimation of the resident population at 5,277 following examination of the latest ERP data release by the ABS in June 2025 and an additional 15 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,703 persons per square kilometer, which is above average national locations assessed by AreaSearch.
+Chisholm's 0.3% growth since census positions it within 1.1 percentage points of the SA3 area (1.4%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by natural growth contributing approximately 66.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-Considering the projected demographic shifts, over this period, projections indicate a decline in overall population, with the suburb of Chisholm's population expected to shrink by 325 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 125 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
+Considering projected demographic shifts, over this period projections indicate an overall population decline by 290 persons in Chisholm (ACT) by 2041.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to increase by 118 people.

 Frequently Asked Questions - Population